Become a Ghostwriter

 Many writers wish to earn a living through their craft.
-Some choose to write their own books and sell them, while others prefer to become freelance writers who sell their wordsmithing services to others while still receiving credit for their work.
 If you enjoy helping others share their ideas with the world through the written word, perhaps you might wish to become a ghostwriter.

 A ghostwriter is someone who writes for another and receives no author credit.
 If you’re a professional writer who wishes to become a ghostwriter, you should know that although there are some similarities between authoring and ghosting, a ghostwriter flexes different muscles.

 I have been a ghostwriter for twenty years.
 During this time hundreds of experienced writers have emailed me, asking what it takes to venture into this world.
 I’m ever eager to encourage others to explore this unique writing opportunity.
 At the same time, I always caution that this move isn’t right for everyone.

 I love being a ghostwriter.
 There’s nothing more rewarding than helping an author write a book.
 However, there are some aspects of the trade you might not like.
 It’s good to be aware of these before entering the field.

 As an author, you’re the boss.
 You decide what to write, how to communicate your ideas, and ultimately how the book turns out.
 When you’re ghostwriting, you give up this control.
 For example, if you’re building a world in a sci-fi story and want to develop the main character into a strong independent woman, but your client wants her to be less so, that’s how she’ll be.

 I always tell my clients, “I’ll tell you what I honestly think, but in the end you’re the boss and I’ll follow your wishes.
 After all, it’s your book.”
 And I mean it.
 My job is to educate my client on the process and guide him to the best-possible book.
 It’s not my job to push a particular agenda.
 You need to be okay with the idea of following the course set by another if you want to become a ghostwriter.